sharin-io/COS30045/README.md

 ## Repository Structure

-- `lab_work/` : Contains all lab exercises and practical implementations.
+- `lab_work/`: Contains all lab exercises and practical implementations.
-- `projects/` : Stores the data visualisation project and related resources.
+- `projects/`: Stores the data visualisation project and related resources.
-- `notes/` : Includes all notes, and their documentation.
+- `notes/`: Includes all notes and their documentation.

 ## Getting Started